UC - (ELC) Eligibility in Local Context

 - Every year we receive numerous questions from highly qualified OPHS seniors questioning why they did not receive the UC's ELC designation.
 This is because we have so many outstanding students that a weighted UC GPA in excess of 4.0 does not even place a student in the top 10% of their class at Oak Park High School - let alone make them ELC eligible!

 - So, should Oak Park students be concerned?
 The answer is - Not at all!
 Frankly, this program was not designed for high performing high schools such as Oak Park.
-As noted in the first bullet point above - the master plan for admission to the UC system is to identify the top 12.5% of all high school students in the state of California for admission.
-Over the last 5 years, an average of 30+% of all OPHS seniors have been admitted to one or more UC campus, so we clearly are not the target audience for this program.
+As noted above - the master plan for admission to the UC system is to identify the top 9% of all high school students in the state of California for admission.
+Over the last 5 years, an average of 25% of all OPHS seniors have been admitted to one or more UC campuses, so we clearly are not the target audience for this program.